Using Proper Fuel (Diesel)

 Adjusting Park Brake

-1. Park machine on level surface and turn off engine.
+1. Park machine on a level surface.

 • Use a safe lifting device rated for the load to be lifted.